Snow Bros.: Reception

-RePlay reported Snow Bros. to be the eleventh most-popular arcade game at the time.
-Game Machine also listed the title on their 15 June 1990 issue as being the eleventh most-popular arcade game in Japan at the time.
-Donn Nauert of VideoGames & Computer Entertainment gave a positive outlook to the arcade version.
+RePlay reported Snow Bros. to be the eleventh most popular arcade game of June 1990.
+Game Machine also listed the title as Japan's eleventh most popular arcade game of June 1990.
+Donn Nauert of VideoGames & Computer Entertainment gave a positive outlook on the arcade version.
 In the September 1990 issue of Japanese publication Micom BASIC Magazine, the game was ranked on the number eight spot in popularity.
 Den of Geek noted it to be one of the titles from Toaplan in which the company pursued other game genres besides their shoot 'em up endeavors.
 The arcade original has gained a cult following since its release.

-The Game Boy port was met with positive reception from critics.
-Fan reception was positive: in a poll taken by Family Computer Magazine, it received a score of 19.7 out of 30, indicating a popular following.

-The NES conversion was also met with positive reception from reviewers.
-Fan reception was also positive: garnering a score of 19.7 out of 30, indicating a popular following.
+The Game Boy port was met with positive reception from critics and fans.
+In a poll taken by Family Computer Magazine, it received a score of 19.7 out of 30, indicating a popular following.
+The NES conversion was also met with positive reception from reviewers and fans, garnering a score of 19.7 out of 30, indicating a popular following.

-The Amiga version of Snow Bros. was met with very positive reception from critics prior to its cancellation.
+The Amiga version of Snow Bros. was met with positive reception from critics prior to its cancellation.

 Legacy

 A sequel, titled Snow Bros.
 2: With New Elves (known in Japan as Otenki Paradise: Snow Bros.
-2) was launched in 1994 and served as the final arcade project developed by Toaplan, as the company filed for bankruptcy during the game's release.
+2), was launched in 1994 and served as the final arcade project developed by Toaplan, as the company filed for bankruptcy during the game's release.
 A game of a similar style titled Nightmare in the Dark was developed in 2000 by AM Factory and published by Eleven/Gavaking and SNK for the Neo Geo MVS.

-In 2002, a Mexican company known as Syrmex Electronics created a hack of the original Snow Bros. running on similar hardware called Snow Brothers 3: Magical Adventure, replacing Nick and Tom with soccer players who shoot soccer balls instead of snowballs, while featuring levels very similar to those of the original despite new graphics and artwork added to the levels' backgrounds.
-It was the only game developed by Syrmex and never existed as physical hardware in arcades; it is only playable via arcade machine emulators such as MAME.
+In 2002, a Mexican company known as Syrmex Electronics created a hack of the original Snow Bros. running on similar hardware called Snow Brothers 3: Magical Adventure, replacing Nick and Tom with soccer players who shoot soccer balls instead of snowballs, while featuring levels similar to those of the original despite new graphics and artwork added to the levels' backgrounds.
+It was the only game developed by Syrmex.